jcraigk/storykey/README.md

 ### Generate new key/story

-Generate a new random key/story pair.
+Generate a new random key and associated story.

 ```
 # StoryKey.generate